 A per admission deductible is applied once during the defined benefit period.

-Days 1 - 60: \$1,484 deductible
+Days 1 - 60: \$1,556

-Days 61 - 90: \$371 copayment per day

-Days 91 - 150: \$742 copayment per lifetime reserve day
+Days 1 - 60: \$1,556 deductible Days 61 - 90: \$389 copayment per day Days 91 - 150: \$778 copayment per lifetime reserve day.

-The deductible and copayments listed are for calendar year 2021 and may change effective January 1, 2022.

-Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay Prior authorization rules may apply.
+Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

 If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician You pay the applicable cost-sharing for other services as though they were provided on an outpatient basis.
-Please refer to the applicable benefit in this section of this Evidence of Coverage. materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body See "Physician/ Practitioner services, including doctor's office visits," "Outpatient diagnostic tests and therapeutic services and supplies," "Prosthetic devices and related organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition supplies," and "Outpatient rehabilitation services" for more detail.

-• Physical therapy, speech therapy, and occupational therapy
+Covered services include but are not limited to:

+- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy